KseniaZhe/ecommerce-pattern-library/patterns/forms/README.md

 search: |
     Search field is used to help the user navigate through content.
 coupon: |
     Coupon input is used for the cart summary.
-It should be placed after the item summary
+It should be placed after the item summary.
 ---

 The form elements help collect the information needed for the purchase, login, subscription to the Newsletter etc.